dyc3/senior-design/join-process.typ

 == Joining a Loaded Room

-In the Monolith #index[Monolith], "loading" a room is literally creating an instance of a room in memory.
+In the Monolith, "loading" a room is literally creating an instance of a room in memory.

 Shown in @Figure::join-room-happy-path, the client is joining a room that is already loaded on a Monolith node.
 First, the client initiates a websocket connection to the Balancer, in the form of a HTTP request with the GET method, and headers to indicate that a protocol upgrade is required.
 The client immediately sends an "auth" message to convey their identity to the Balancer.
 The Balancer looks at the path of the request and extracts the room name, and references it's internal hashmap to find the monolith that is hosting the room.
 The Balancer then opens a websocket connection using the auth token provided by the client.